BlissForge/blissforge.github.io/README.md

 # Page (live at BlissForge.com)

-This is a GitHub Pages project with a customized Jekyll theme.
+This is a GitHub Pages project with a customized (FOSS) Jekyll theme.

 ## BlissForge Local.bat (refresh page if it doesn't load)